JeanCloud365/blog/_posts/2022-08-18-what-is-in-the-devbox.md

 ---
 *What's inside the DevBox?
 A close look at the why and how of Microsoft's developer VDI offering*

-Microsoft announced their [DevBox](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/introducing-microsoft-dev-box/ba-p/3412063) product at Build 2022 and since the 15th of August, 2022 we can all try it out as [public preview]([Public preview: Microsoft Dev Box | Azure updates | Microsoft Azure](https://azure.microsoft.com/en-us/updates/public-preview-microsoft-dev-box/))!
+Microsoft announced their [DevBox](https://techcommunity.microsoft.com/t5/azure-developer-community-blog/introducing-microsoft-dev-box/ba-p/3412063) product at Build 2022 and since the 15th of August, 2022 we can all try it out as [public preview](https://azure.microsoft.com/en-us/updates/public-preview-microsoft-dev-box/)!
 What does it mean and what is the unique selling point versus existing, similar Microsoft services?
 Lets find out!

 ## The rise, fall, and resurrection of VDI through IT history